 How long are we allowed to keep books and are there any charges for overdue items?

 Loan periods are extended to April 30, 2021 and no late fines are being charged at this time.
 Renewals for Pickup Service items are not necessary.
 Do not renew items, as this will interfere with the loans extension script.
 Please continue to visit our website for up-to-date information.

 Are there any new protocols for returning books?

 All items can be returned via the drop box in front of the library.
-Friendly reminder: all loans have been extended to December 18, 2020.

 Are course reserves available?

 Some course reserves are electronic this year.
 Visit the UTSC Library website, then click on "E-reserves."
 Have questions about a specific title?
 Let us know via the AskChat service or email!

 The technology lending program is currently unavailable.
 Please continue to visit our website for updates.

 Are materials in the popular collection available to borrow?